motion-canvas/motion-canvas/packages/docs/docs/intro.md

 functionality in the [time events](/docs/time-events) section.

 Motion Canvas is a free and open source project.
-You can help making it better by reporting bugs, requesting features, or contributing to the codebase.
+You can help making it better by reporting bugs, proposing new features, or contributing to the codebase.
 If you're interested, our [contribution guide][contributing] will help you get started.